Helping your Child Cope after a Natural Disaster.

 Your child would probably want to make sense of everything that’s going on during a disaster.
-They may continuously ask about the safety of their siblings and friends or about their chances of getting back to their normal routine.
-It is important to not give your child information beyond their understanding, but the right amount that can allay their fears at that moment.
+They may continuously ask about the safety of their siblings and friends.
+They may want to return to sleeping in their bed.
+Wish to go home, get back to their old routines.
+It is important to not give your child information beyond their understanding.
+However, the right amount can allay their fears at that moment.
 But it takes listening.

 3. Encourage Play

-During a disaster, you may be isolated with other families in a rescue center and it may seem weird to your child why they have to sleep in and eat in a large hall filled with several people.
+During a disaster, you may be isolated away from friends and family.
+It may seem weird to your child why they have to sleep in and eat with strange new people.
 However, encourage your child to interact with other children and engage in playful activities.
-This not only helps your child get through the period with time away from the emotional and mental effects of trauma, it expedites recovery and lowers the intensity of these effects in children who experience them.
+This not only helps your child get through the period with time away from the emotional and mental effects of trauma, but it also expedites recovery and lowers the intensity of these effects in children who experience them.

 Even after the disaster, encourage social interactions through playgroups.
 If they do not have many such connections, help them build more.

 4. Return to normal routine